microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ### Peek

-The *Peek* feature displays a few lines of code inside a *peek window*, so that you don't have to navigate away from your current location.
+The Peek feature displays a few lines of code inside a **peek window**, so that you don't have to navigate away from your current location.
 It's useful for quickly understanding the context of a symbol without having to navigate away from your current code.

-To open a *peek window*, navigate to the context menu by right-clicking and selecting **Peek**.
+To open a **peek window**, navigate to the context menu by right-clicking, then select **Peek**.
 There, you can choose to peek at a symbol's definition, declaration, type definition, or references.

 ![Peek definition](images/cpp/peekdefn.png)

 With the peek window open, you browse the list of results shown to find the one you're interested in.
-If you want to navigate to the location of one of these results, just select result or double-click in the source code displayed on the left-hand side of the peek window.
+If you want to navigate to the location of one of these results, select the result or double-click in the source code displayed on the left-hand side of the peek window.

 ### Go to definition

 Use the **Go to Definition** feature to quickly navigate to where a symbol is defined in your source code.
 Select a symbol in your source code and then press `kb(editor.action.revealDefinition)`, or right-click and choose **Go to Definition** from the context menu.
-When there's only one definition of the symbol, you'll navigate directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section.
+When there's only one definition of the symbol, you are navigated directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section.

-If no definitions can be found for the symbol you selected, the C/C++ Extension will automatically search for a declaration of the symbol.
+If no definitions can be found for the symbol you selected, the C/C++ extension automatically searches for a declaration of the symbol.

 ### Go to declaration

-Use the **Go to Declaration** feature to navigate to the location a symbol is declared in your source code.
+Use the **Go to Declaration** feature to navigate to the location where a symbol is declared in your source code.
 This feature functions the same as **Go to Definition**, but for declarations.
 Select a symbol in your source code, right-click, and choose **Go to Declaration** from the context menu.
-This will navigate you to the location of the symbol's declaration.
+This navigates you to the location of the symbol's declaration.

 ### Go to references